Code-Institute-Submissions/Dizarimia-lanny70_NovResub/README.md

 Landing page images, the background is from https://unsplash.com/@darsh83, I chose this one because I loved the colours.
 The picture with the quiz is an old picture of Lanny.

-Questionnaire: Questions about my dad Lanny, to mess with peoples head and keep in line with the crazy theme of merry unbirthday, I've made the decition to mark wrong answers as the scoring answers.
+Questionnaire: Questions about my dad Lanny, to mess with people's head and keep in line with the crazy theme of merry unbirthday, I've made the decision to mark wrong answers as the scoring answers.
 If you get the answer wrong, you get a point.

 Video: A very merry unbirthday from Alice in Wonderland, perfectly weird for my family.